volatilityfoundation/volatility3/doc/source/vol2to3.rst

 Searching and Scanning
 ----------------------
-Scanning is very similar to scanning in Volatility 2, a scanner object (such as a :py:class:`~volatility.framework.layers.scanners.BytesScanner` or :py:class:`~volatility.framework.layers.scanners.RegExScanner`) is primed with the data to be searched for, and the :py:meth:`~volatility.framework.interfaces.layers.DataLayerInterface.scan` method is called on the layer to be searched.
+Scanning is very similar to scanning in Volatility 2, a scanner object (such as a :py:class:`~volatility3.framework.layers.scanners.BytesScanner` or :py:class:`~volatility.framework.layers.scanners.RegExScanner`) is primed with the data to be searched for, and the :py:meth:`~volatility3.framework.interfaces.layers.DataLayerInterface.scan` method is called on the layer to be searched.

 Output Rendering
 ----------------
 This is extremely similar to Volatility 2, because we were developing it for Volatility 3 when we added it to Volatility 2.
-We now require that all plugins produce output in a :py:class:`~volatility.framework.interfaces.renderers.TreeGrid` object, which ensure that the library can be used regardless of which interface is driving it.
+We now require that all plugins produce output in a :py:class:`~volatility3.framework.interfaces.renderers.TreeGrid` object, which ensure that the library can be used regardless of which interface is driving it.
 An example web GUI is also available called Volumetric which allows all the plugins that can be run from the command line to be run from a webpage, and offers features such as automatic formatting and sorting of the data, which previously couldn't be provided easily from the CLI.